Dieppe: Sights

 The castle, Château de Dieppe, which survived the 1694 bombardment, is now a museum and exhibition space, with a strong maritime collection.
 A rich collection of 17th- and 18th-century ivory carvings, including lacy folding fans, for which Dieppe was known, and the furnishings and papers of Camille Saint-Saëns.
 The castle's interior courtyard is picturesque.

 At the Square du Canada, near the castle in a park at the western end of the Esplanade, there is a monument erected by the town commemorating the long relationship between Dieppe and Canada.
-The events recorded begin with the early 16th century, and culminate with the Dieppe Raid and the liberation of Dieppe by Canadians on September 1, 1944.
+The events recorded begin with the early 16th century, and culminate with the Dieppe Raid and the liberation of Dieppe by Canadians on 1 September 1944.
 The base of the monument is inscribed with the words "nous nous souvenons" ("we remember").
-Above the monument, the Canadian Maple Leaf flag is flown side by side with that of France.
+Above the monument, the Flag of Canada is flown side by side with that of France.

 The Notre-Dame-de-Bon-Secours Chapel of Dieppe stands on the coast.

 Some of the Canadian soldiers who were killed are buried in the Dieppe Canadian War Cemetery, in the commune of Saint-Aubin-sur-Scie south-west of Dieppe.